 "So I have come to another stopping place.
 I will be eighty years old in 2006.
 It has taken me all those years to learn so much about living a life and so many other things.
 As with many other old women, I am sure, I find myself at times reflecting on the years gone by.
 It is amazing how the passage of time gives one new insights!

 "I realize now, though I never gave it much thought, that never in my life have I lived alone.
 There were times when I would have loved to have a few hours or days by myself, but it is a lot different than I would have imagined.
 I am fortunate to be in a place where there are plenty of other people around with whom to socialize.
 But at the end of the day—and at the beginning, also – there is just me."

 Lois, then 78, began to plan and build the next chapter of her life.
 She maintained oversight of family and financial matters and sole responsibility for the couple’s portfolio of philanthropic interests.
 She read widely about current events, informed herself about causes and organizations she believed were doing good work, and kept up with friends and family through traveling and lively email exchanges.
-She anticipated welcoming the first of the couple’s thirteen great-grandchildren in 2005 and 2006.
+She welcomed the first of the couple’s fifteen great-grandchildren in 2005 and 2006.

 Lois now had first-hand experience with the devastating effects of Alzheimer’s disease and with the medical community’s occasional lack of compassion and understanding in their interface with memory-impaired patients.
 She began having conversations with Mac’s physician at the Memory Care Center, Dr. William Pendlebury, who recalls that Lois:

 "[…] became very concerned and interested in promoting age-related healthcare and the dignity of age-related healthcare.
 She was always very attentive, asked great questions, and clearly became very aware about issues relating to aging, aging health, and particularly the dignity that should be associated with caring for people with elders.